Healthy weight is achieved by balancing energy intake from the food we eat with energy expenditure through being physically active.

 Weight management services for children and young people

-Healthy choices is a bespoke family service aimed at 5-19 year olds that fall above a healthy weight (91st centile on BMI Chart) and is delivered by a team of healthy lifestyle advisors based across North Yorkshire.
+Healthy Choices is a bespoke family service aimed at 5-19 year olds that fall above a healthy weight (91st centile on the BMI chart - you can check your own BMI using this NHS Choices calculator) and is delivered by a team of healthy lifestyle advisors based across North Yorkshire.
 The team works with families to make positive, realistic and achievable changes to their lifestyle that are suitable to their individual circumstances.

-For more information on the healthy choices service in your area, please use the contact details below:
+For more information on the Healthy Choices service in your area, please telephone 01609 798081.

 Residential weight management programme for children and young people